srivats666/InsightDataScience/README.md

 The generateMedian method follows the below sequence to calculate the median.
 * If the payment is before the 60 second window print the previously calculated median.
 * If there already exists a payment between these two users, update the timeMap and the edgeMap with the latest timeStamp.
 * Otherwise add a new Node between these users and add them to the timeMap and the edgeMap.
 Also add/update the map object with the degree.
 * If the payment is within the window for existing users then return the previously calculated median.
 Or calculate the new median.
 * Remove old entries if the payment is after the previous payment time.

 # Median calculation

-Brute force method sorts the map values by the degree count and gets the median which has a time complexity of o(nlogn).
+In my implementation I used QuickSelect algorithm to efficiently calculate the median after each time a new payment is made.
+QuickSelect algorithm finds the middle element by partitioning the array around a pivot and by only recursing on one side of the sub problem.
+The time complexity for this approach is O(n).

-Efficient calcMedian2 method uses Quick select algorithm to get median in o(n) time
+I also implemented the brute-force approach for performance comparison shown at the bottom of this page.
+The brute-force approach simply sorts the array and returns the middle element, hence has a time complexity of O(n log n).

 # Running the Program
 Sample test inputs and outputs have been included in tests, venmo_input and venmo_output folders.